 - Move all files to another disk, reformat the disk and move all back.
 This causes the perfect disk optimization.

 - Run GParted or Partition Magic to manually reduce the disk size as much as possible.
 This operation will move all files including system files to the beginning of the disk.
 After restoring the original size, you will have a large continuous free space area at the end of the disk.
 This space may be used hereafter to defragment large files.

 - UltraDefrag always skips files located directly in MFT records (these files usually have sizes below 1kb), because they are actually part of the MFT.
 Also files which have no content are skipped, because actually there are no clusters on disk belonging to them.
 Additionally, UltraDefrag never tries to defragment files marked as temporary by applications which created them.
 Because such files will be deleted soon, therefore they will not decrease the system performance.

-Please report all problems and bugs via our bug tracker at Sourceforge.net.
+Please report all problems and bugs via our bug tracker.

-To participate in UltraDefrag translation please visit WikiSpaces.com.
+To participate in the UltraDefrag translation, please visit the UltraDefrag project at Transifex.

 UltraDefrag Wiki is a good place to share some stuff like tutorials and scripts.